This story was updated on 18 March 2019.

 What to bring: Water for the easy hikes and all the necessities for the longer hikes.

-Cape Town has no shortage of walks, but a popular one is between Muizenberg and St James: the concrete boardwalk presents the beauty of False Bay at sea-level.
+There is no shortage of walks in the Mother City, but a popular one is between Muizenberg and St James: the concrete boardwalk presents the beauty of False Bay at sea-level.
 Nearby, waves break, surfers surf and dolphins, whales and seals are a common sight.
 If you continue south you’ll reach Kalk Bay, with its many shops, like Kalk Bay Books as well as eateries and shops selling all manner of stuff, old and new.

 Pozyn’s tip: wood-fired pizza at Octopus’s Garden in the old St James post office building has eclectic, quirky and bohemian décor, and a big play area for kids.